 Michigan HMO Laws

 The laws that affect Michigan health maintenance organizations are found in the Michigan Insurance Code.
-HMOs are overseen by the Office of Financial and Insurance Regulation, which is a division of the Michigan Department of Labor & Economic Growth.
-OFIR undertakes an annual site visit to each HMO in order to assess whether the HMO is complying fully with all requirements.
+HMOs are overseen by the Department of Insurance and Financial Services, which is a division of the Michigan Department of Labor & Economic Growth.
+The Department of Insurance and Financial Services undertakes an annual site visit to each HMO in order to assess whether the HMO is complying fully with all requirements.

 The Health Maintenance Organization Act outlines the requirements to be licensed as an HMO.
 These include: